dutchaug/beginners-workshop/lesson02/README.md

 * Learn how to interact with these views in your code.
 * Learn how to _listen_ to a click event.

+If you know all about the learning goals for this lesson move on to [lesson 3](../lesson03)

 ## Activities
 An activity usually is a full Android screen that a user sees or interacts with.
 The `onCreate` method you saw in the MainActivity in lesson 1 is what we call a _life cycle callback_ method and this gives you a hook where you can initialize your activity when the Android system decides it is time to show your activity to the user.
 The [Activity life cycle](http://developer.android.com/reference/android/app/Activity.html#ActivityLifecycle) is very important and deserves good understanding when you are planning to do more Android development after this workshop.